MM520J/reactcircleci/projects/project2b/README.md

 is Cliff AND he is older than 18 AND (he likes Lego OR he likes chocolate)."
 Here I added parenthesis to remove ambiguity.
 If we changed the syntax of this sentence we can remove some of the ambiguity: (and his name is cliff, and he is is older than 18, or he likes Lego, he likes chocolate).
-Here,
+Here, while it looks weird and sounds weird